Meherrin

-The Meherrin people are an Indigenous people of the Northeastern Woodlands, who spoke an Iroquian language.
+The Meherrin people were an Indigenous people of the Northeastern Woodlands, who spoke an Iroquian language.
 They lived between the Piedmont and coastal plains at the border of Virginia and North Carolina.
-Some Meherrin migrated north and joined the Iroquois in Canada on the Six Nations of the Grand River reserve.
+Many Meherrin migrated north and joined the Haudenosaunee Confederacy, eventually fleeing the Sullivan Expedition and settling in Canada on the Six Nations of the Grand River reserve with their compatriots.

 The Meherrin Indian Tribe is a state-recognized tribe in North Carolina.

 Name

 The meaning of Meherrin is unknown.
 Their name was first written as Maharineck.
 It was also spelled Maherin, Maherring, Meherries, Meherron, and Menchaerink.

 The Meherrin Indian Tribe says their autonym is Kauwets'a:ka, which translates to "People of the Water."
+In the related Tuscarora language, they are known as Akawęčˀá·ka·ˀ.

 Language

 The Meherrin spoke the Meherrin language, which is most likely an Iroquian language.
 This designation is based on their close relationships to the Iroquoian-speaking Tuscarora and Nottoway.
 Linguistic evidence indicates that these three groups share a common ancestry and likely all spoke the same Iroquoian language or similar dialects.
 Tuscarora oral history also indicates common origins.